pzwsk/pzwsk.eu/_pages/about.md

 My name is **Pierre Chrzanowski**.

-I am an open knowledge enthusiast and planet lover.
+I am an open knowledge enthusiast and planet Earth lover.

 Since 2020, I work for the [Global Facility for Disaster Reduction and Recovery](https://www.gfdrr.org/en) (GFDRR) where I am leading the [Open Data for Resilience Initiative](opendri.org/) (OpenDRI) and other tech projects.
 GFDRR is a global partnership that helps developing countries to reduce their vulnerability to natural hazards and climate change.